 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for Hodgkin lymphoma.
+This section explains the types of treatments, also known as therapies, that are the standard of care for Hodgkin lymphoma.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 The original treatments for Hodgkin lymphoma, developed in the 1960s and 1970s, were very effective at treating the disease.
 However, some people who received these treatments developed serious side effects later in life, including infertility (the inability to have children), heart problems (such as heart failure, leaky heart valves, and heart attacks), and secondary cancers, such as lung cancer and breast cancer.
 These long-term problems were partly caused by the types of chemotherapy and high doses of radiation therapy delivered to large areas of the body used at that time.
 Learn more about the late effects of treatment for Hodgkin lymphoma.